 - 1. A DESCRIPTION OF THE ALLEGATIONS OF PROHIBITED CONDUCT; - 2.
 INFORMATION ABOUT THE POLICIES AND PROCEDURES USED TO EVALUATE THE ALLEGATIONS; - 3.
 A DESCRIPTION OF THE PROCEDURAL STEPS TAKEN FROM THE RECEIPT OF THE COMPLAINT THROUGH THE DETERMINATION, INCLUDING ANY NOTIFICATIONS TO THE PARTIES, INTERVIEWS WITH PARTIES AND WITNESSES, AND METHODS USED TO GATHER OTHER EVIDENCE; - 4.
 AN EVALUATION OF THE RELEVANT AND NOT OTHERWISE IMPERMISSIBLE EVIDENCE AND THE RATIONALE FOR THAT EVALUATION; AND - 5.
-SUMMARIES OF FACTS GATHERED FOR EACH ALLEGATION.
+Summaries of facts gathered for each allegation.

-F. HEARING PROCEDURES
+E. HEARING PROCEDURES